 How do you get a velvet manicure?

-The process requires a two-part system: a magnetic gel polish and a magnet.
+The process requires a two part system: a magnetic gel polish and a magnet.
 At Vanity Projects, they use Japanese gel.
-Amano painted a base coat of clear gel (a common practice for any Japanese gel manicure), and then used a magnetic gel by From The Nail, a Korean polish brand, over top.
-Though my velvet nails inspo reads more of a sandy-brown colour, I opted for a sheerer pink-toned neutral, almost an exact match to my skin tone.
+Amano painted a base coat of clear gel (common practice for any Japanese gel manicure), and then used a magnetic gel by From The Nail, a Korean polish brand, over top.
+Though my velvet nails inspo reads more of a sandy-brown color, I opted for a sheerer pink-toned neutral, almost an exact match to my skin tone.
 (There were about 20 magnetic gel shades to choose from, I just wanted something very subtle.)

 What makes the magnet gel different from an ordinary gel with glitter?
 The use of the magnet.
 After my magnetic polish has been applied and cured, Amano brought out this small rectangular magnet (about the size of a refrigerator magnet) and hoovered it over each nail for just a few seconds.
 I don't really understand the electromagnetic science at play, but once the magnet comes off of the nail, the shimmer has lifted in a way that almost looks textured.
 I discovered that the metallic particles in the polish become activated by the magnet, creating that velvet-like illusion.

 The velvet manicure should run you roughly the same cost as a traditional gel manicure — maybe a little bit more.
 There's no specific art or design.
 The only additional step is the magnet wielding, which takes about five-ten seconds per nail.
 Of course, you'd want to make sure that your local salon carries a magnetic gel system.
 OPI has a Magnetic Gel specifically designed to create the velvet effect.
 So if your salon carries the OPI Professional line, it's likely you can ask for it at your next manicure.

 How can I get a velvet manicure at home?